james7132/Hourai/frontend/docs/Slash-Commands.md

 !> Slash Commands must be explicitly enabled on a server when the bot is joins.
 If typing `/` in chat does not bring up a prompt to use these commands with the bot, please use this [link][authorize] to authorize use of these commands.
+It is not required to remove the bot from an existing server to authorize creating slash commands, and may take up to an hour to propagate to the authorized servers.

 !> Slash Commands are currently in an open beta.
 There may be notable bugs or unstable results when using them.
-If you have any issue using them, please either join the [support Discord](https://discord.gg/UydKWHX) for further support.
+If you have any issue using them, please join the [support Discord](https://discord.gg/UydKWHX) for further support.

 ## Standard Commands